Hunter Renfroe Preview, Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals surrender the second-fewest home runs in baseball (149 total, 1.1 per game).
+- The Cardinals surrender the third-fewest home runs in baseball (151 total, 1.1 per game).

-- The Cardinals are sending Rom (0-2) out for his fourth start of the season.
-He is 0-2 with a 7.24 ERA and 11 strikeouts through 13 2/3 innings pitched.
+- Thompson (4-5 with a 3.91 ERA and 53 strikeouts in 46 2/3 innings pitched) makes the start for the Cardinals, his sixth of the season.

-- The left-hander last pitched on Saturday against the Pittsburgh Pirates, when he tossed 4 2/3 innings, allowing three earned runs while giving up five hits.
+- His most recent time out came on Sunday against the Pittsburgh Pirates, when the lefty threw seven innings, surrendering three earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.